-The Company has an Employee Performance Rights Incentive Plan which was approved by shareholders at the 2013 Annual General Meeting.
-It is proposed to have the Plan approved again by shareholders for the purposes of ASX Listing Rule 7.2, at the 2016 AGM.
-The Company's Policy for Trading in its securities which would include performance rights issued under the Incentive Plan, prevent participants in the Plan from entering into a transaction which would have the effect of hedging or otherwise transferring to any other person the risk of any fluctuation in the value of the unvested equity interest or performance right.
+The Company has an Employee Performance Rights Incentive Plan which was approved by shareholders for the purposes of ASX Listing Rule 7.2 at the 2016 Annual General Meeting.
+The Company's Policy for Trading in its securities which would include performance rights issued under the Incentive Plan, prevent participants in the Plan from entering into a transaction (whether through the use of derivatives or otherwise) which would have the effect of hedging or otherwise transferring to any other person the risk of any fluctuation in the value of the unvested equity interest or performance right.